 About the wine:

-After a magnificent series of standout rosés, La Suffrène returns to the appellation’s fundamentals with this exceptional red.
+After a magnificent series of standout rosés, Suffrène returns to the appellation’s fundamentals with this superlative red.
 And superlatives were certainly not in short supply during the tasting: “precise,” “modern,” “impressive”...
-Behind an intense ruby color lies a delicious bouquet of ripe black and red fruits (wild strawberry, morello cherry, blackberry), toasted hazelnut, and leather on a slightly spicy backdrop.
-Supple on the attack, then full-bodied and silky, structured by fine tannins, the palate unfolds with a creamy texture bursting with ripe fruit that blends perfectly with the oak.
-Between power and delicacy, the balance is perfect.
+Behind an intense ruby color lies a delicious bouquet of ripe black and red fruits (wild strawberries, morello cherries, blackberries), toasted hazelnuts, and leather, all set against a slightly spicy backdrop.
+Supple on the palate at first, then full-bodied and silky, structured by fine tannins, the wine unfolds with a creamy texture brimming with ripe fruit that blends perfectly with the oak.
+Striking a balance between power and delicacy, it is perfectly balanced.

 About the estate: